Druze in Israel: History in the Levant

 Video clips from the archive of Israel's Channel 2 news company showing Israeli Druze.
 The flags shown are the Druze flags.

 The Druze (درزي, Derzī or Durzī, : دروز, Durūz; דְּרוּזִים, Druzim; they call themselves al-Muwaḥḥidīn, lit. 'the Monotheists') are an esoteric, monotheistic religious community found primarily in Syria, Lebanon, Israel, and Jordan.
 The religion incorporates elements of Isma'ilism, Gnosticism, Neoplatonism, and other philosophies.
 The Druze call themselves Ahl al-Tawhid – 'People of Unitarianism or Monotheism' – or al-Muwaḥḥidūn, 'Unitarians, Monotheists'.
-Amin Tarif was the preeminent religious leader of the community until his death in 1993.
+Amin Tarif was the preeminent religious leader of the community until his death in 1993.He was succeced by his son Muwaffaq Tarif.

 Historically the relationship between the Druze and Muslims has been characterized by intense persecution.
 The Druze faith is often classified as a branch of Isma'ili.
 Although the faith originally developed out of Ismaili Islam, most Druze do not identify as Muslims, and they do not accept the five pillars of Islam.
 The Druze have frequently experienced persecution by different Muslim regimes such as the Shia Fatimid Caliphate, Sunni Ottoman Empire, and Egypt Eyalet.
 The persecution of the Druze included massacres, demolishing Druze prayer houses and holy places and forced conversion to Islam.
 Those were no ordinary killings: they were meant to eradicate the entire community according to the Druze narrative.

 Historically, there have been conflicts in the relationship between the Druze and Jews.
 Anti-Jewish (antisemitic) bias is manifest in the Druze literature such as the Epistles of Wisdom; for example, in an epistle ascribed to one of the founders of Druzism, Baha al-Din al-Muqtana, probably written sometime between AD 1027 and AD 1042, accused Jews of killing the sacred prophets.
 On the other hand, Benjamin of Tudela, a Jewish traveler from the 12th century, pointed out that the Druze maintained good commercial relations with the Jews nearby, and, according to him, this was because the Druze liked the Jewish people.
 Yet, the Jews and Druze lived isolated from each other, except in a few mixed towns such as Deir al-Qamar and Peki'in.